 On Windows 10, the ability to change font size across the entire system has been available in previous releases, but starting with the version 1703, the option was remove for some reason.

 Since then, the only way to change the system font size was through third-party tools, which isn’t a convenient solution.
-However, the option is coming back with Windows 10 version 1809 (Redstone 5) to change the font size for title, Start menu, message boxes, palette titles, icons, and tooltips for all apps.
+However, the option is coming back with Windows 10 version 1809 (October 2018 Update) to change the font size for title, Start menu, message boxes, palette titles, icons, and tooltips for all apps.

 How to change text size on Windows 10

 If you must make the system font bigger on Windows 10, use the following steps: